dwijnand/zon/README.md

+# Zon

-# Zon: A scala tool for interacting with AmaZON's AWS
+A scala tool for interacting with AmaZON's AWS

 ## Timings